jamiehand/jamiehand.github.io/index.md

 factors.
 There are systems in the world that benefit some people to the harm of others, and I am committed to working within myself and within the communities I inhabit to give all people equal access to recognition and resources.

 So far my work in this has been mostly in encouraging diversity in the field of technology.
 I have participated in several groups for women in technology, including as a founding member of Middlebury College's [Women in Computer Science ++](http://middleburywics.weebly.com/) and participant with [Girl Develop It](http://www.meetup.com/Girl-Develop-It-CentralVA/) and [Charlottesville Women in Tech](http://www.charlottesvillewomenintech.com/).
-I am also a Computer Science tutor at Middlebury, an informal mentor to younger students, and involved in two organized mentorship groups.
+I am also a Computer Science tutor at Middlebury, an informal mentor to younger students, and involved in two mentorship groups.

 I also recognize the importance of caring for the earth for the sake of caring for people.
 I am not currently active in environmentally-focused groups,